BNU-IVC/DroneGait/README.md

 # DroneGait Dataset

-This repository contains the DroneGait dataset of subject 001, which provides multi gait data types captured by drones at high vertical views.
+This repository contains the DroneGait dataset, which provides multi gait data types captured by drones at  vertical views.
+The data of subject 001 is released as an example.

 ## Dataset Description

-The DroneGait dataset includes gait sequences captured by drones at high vertical views, providing a unique perspective for gait recognition research.
+DroneGait dataset includes gait sequences captured by drones at high vertical views, providing a unique perspective for gait recognition research.
 The dataset includes multi gait data types:

     Silhouette images of the gait sequences
     2D keypoints extracted from the gait sequences